-Since you will want to make the most of your gap year experience, chances are you will be asking yourself should you join an organised tour or travel independently?
+Since you will want to make the most of your gap year experience, especially with the gap year itself becoming increasingly packaged, chances are at some point you will be asking yourself should you join an organised tour or travel independently?
 Hopefully this handy guide will help you make up your mind.

-I have been backpacking the world now for over fifteen years, and I am a huge advocate for independent travel, but I also know that on occasion a guided tour can be a good idea too.
+I have been backpacking the world now for over twenty years, and I am a huge advocate for independent travel, but I also know that on occasion a guided tour can be a good idea too.
 The problem is knowing which way to choose.
+Should you go with a guided tour, or should you do things on your own terms.
+As a huge proponent of independent travel you would guess that the answer would be simple, but there is a lot more to it than meets the eye!

 The gap year industry is full of flashy brochures and sales pitches that promise you the ultimate experience with everything organised and planned for you in advance.
 When you start planning your gap year and start looking at flight prices, you can’t fail to be bombarded with packages that sell everything from the ultimate Macchu Picchu trek to a luxurious spa experience in Bali, from cookery classes in India to adventure activities in Thailand, it seems every whim and activity is catered for.
 At a price.